attracting and retaining talent

 3. Conducting performance reports:

-To get a full picture of an employee's work, include behavioral indicators in their performance reports.
+To get a full picture of an employee's work, include key behavioral indicators in their performance reports.
 Not only technical skills should be evaluated, but also behavioral skills.
 Behaviors that help the company succeed should be recognized and rewarded.

 4. Identifying top talent and success planning: